changyuezhou/net_framework/README.md

 ### 2.2 JOB <a name="JOB"/>
 #### 2.2.1 MsgHandleInit <a name="MsgHandleInit"/>
 *       Define: INT32 MsgHandleInit(const CHAR * file);
-*       This interface involved by frmaework when job initial.You can allocate resource here.
+*       This interface involved by framework when job initial.You can allocate resource here.

 #### 2.2.2 MsgHandleProcessing <a name="MsgHandleProcessing"/>